 Most visitors who stay in Tramonti do so for the hiking trails.
 Settled amongst valleys and mountains covered in chestnut woods, olive groves and sheep farms, the Tramonti area is super scenic and a wonderful place to trek amongst the trees.

 Aside from the naturally beautiful landscape, there is plenty for you to discover along the trails throughout Tramonti.
 The Grotta di Pietrapiana cave sits right at the edge of Tramonti, with religious statues and relics hidden inside.

 The remains of the Santa Maria la Nova castle are a little more central.
 Meanwhile, the ruins of another ancient castle, Castello di Montalto, are more overgrown and concealed by trees, making finding it a fun challenge.

 Other places of interest are Chapel of San Michele Arcangelo in Gete district, the Church of Sant’Erasmo in Pucara district, and the Church of San Pietro Apostolo in Figline district.

 Even though Tramonti is a less popular area with tourists, there are still plenty of places to stay.
 It’s mostly B&Bs or family-run hotels rather than the five-star luxury you can find along the seafront.
 It’s mostly super affordable too.

-You Should Stay In Tramonti If Staying close to the beach is not a priority; You want a quiet, local town, well away from most tourists; You plan to spend your vacation hitting the hiking trails.
+Stay In Tramonti If You want a quiet, local town, well away from most tourists; Staying close to the beach is not a priority; You plan to spend your vacation hitting the hiking trails.